 - For the mayonnaise spread:

-- In a small mixing bowl, combine all the ingredients.
+- In a small mixing bowl, combine mayonnaise, chives, olive oil, lemon juice and lemon zest.
 Season with salt and pepper, and stir.
 Set aside.

-- On a clean work surface, arrange the bread pieces, cut-side up.
+- Arrange the two bread pieces, cut-side up.

 Nutrition